alesgru/voxelmorph_3D/README.md

 ### Some results on the test data: ###
 ![img](img/result.png)
-The images shows the middle slices of the generated healthy volume, the newly generated vertebra marked red.
+The images shows the middle slices (sagittal, coronal, axial) of the generated healthy volume, the newly generated vertebra marked red.